srobinson0586/ttg-basic/README.md

-# Basic Developer Job Qualification Requirements (JQR)
+# Technical Training Guide - Basic (TTG-B)

-The basic JQR will get you a basic proficiency in low-level development.
+The basic TTG-B will get you a basic proficiency in low-level development.
 These skills are foundational in building your skills as a CNO tool developer.

-The JQR requires a Linux-based development environment.
+The TTG-B requires a Linux-based development environment.

-As you complete sections of the JQR, please reach out to a qualified developer to sign off on each section below:
+As you complete sections of the TTG-B, please reach out to a qualified developer to sign off on each section below: